tstack/lnav/docs/source/cli.rst

 .. envvar:: TZ

-   The timezone setting is used in some log formats to convert UTC timestamps to the local timezone.
+   The timezone setting is used in some log formats to convert timestamps with a timezone to the local timezone.

 Examples